ThickPropheT/INL-retro-UI/Readme.txt

 		-Add new entries below assuming you used default location for minGW C:\MinGW\bin
 			C:\MinGW\msys\1.0\bin
+		-I had troubles once with cp (copy) commands in Makefile causing a crash, even though the commands works outside of make.
+Bumping the mingw path variables to the top of all my path variables corrected this issue.
+So that might help if you have similar issues...

 Now host app can be built from windows command prompt command make when in host directory